SIC

 Inputs:

-• Non-inverting Input (+): Signals here appear at the output with the same polarity (e.g., a positive input drives a positive output).
+Non-inverting Input (+): Signals here appear at the output with the same polarity.

-• Inverting Input (-): Signals here are flipped in polarity at the output (a positive input drives a negative output).
+Inverting Input (-): Signals here are inverted at the output.

-Output: Sends the amplified signal to the next stage, capable of sourcing or sinking current to drive loads like speakers or sensors.
+Output: Delivers the amplified signal, capable of driving loads like speakers or sensors.

 Internal Architecture: